cado-security/product-help/docs/cado/deploy/aws/aws-nfs.md

 # NFS

-The initial minimal deployment deploys without a Network File Share (NFS).
+The initial simple deployment deploys without a Network File Share (NFS).
 Enabling an NFS allows Darktrace to keep a copy of every file processed on disk.
 This enables the re-running of analysis and the downloading of the original file in the UI for further analysis.

 ### Prerequisites